ropg/pinapl/README.md

 ![](images/browsefile.jpg "browsefile demo")

 `browsefile` presents a file and directory picker.
-You'll probably notice by its looks that it that uses listbox to display the files and directories internallly.
+You might notice by its looks that it that uses `listbox` to display the files and directories internallly.
 It allows the user to select a file (or a directory if used with `longpress` or `extra_button`).

-Because `browsefile` returns `nil` if cancel is pressed, and `editfile` returns nil if called without arguments, the construction `editfile( browsefile("/") )` works.
+Because `browsefile` returns `nil` if cancel is pressed, and `editfile` returns nil if called without arguments, the construction `editfile( browsefile("/") )` (as seen in `example.lua`) works.
 However, one might like to use the longpress feature to make context menus, maybe use an `extra_button` called "New" to create files/directories, etc, etc.

 **IMPORTANT NOTE**:	browsefile currently only works on unix systems.
 That is: it assumes forward slashes  and is calls `ls` to do some of the work.